DanielpFR/MDI/MDI_Playbook_Sample.md

 ## 6 - Active Directory attributes reconnaissance (LDAP)
 Active Directory LDAP attributes reconnaissance is used by attackers to gain critical information about the domain environment, such as accounts with DES or RC4 kerberos cipher, accounts with Kerberos Pre-Authentication disabled and service account configured woth Uncosntrainted Keberos Delegation.

-From adsisearcher (PowerShell) or any ldap browser such as ldp.exe set the following ldap filters :
+On a workstation, from adsisearcher (PowerShell) or any ldap browser such as ldp.exe set the following ldap filters :

 *(&(objectCategory=person)(objectClass=user)(userAccountControl:1.2.840.113556.1.4.803:=2097152)) FindAll()* => Enumerate accounts with Kerberos DES enabled